Invisible Powers: Invisible Disabilities Awareness & Hope

 Disabilities that aren’t immediately recognizable by others are called “invisible illnesses” or “invisible disabilities.”
 They are chronic, severe health conditions such as lupus, rheumatoid arthritis, clinical depression, and celiac disease, to name a few.
 They are shockingly common, and not only do they place substantial limitations on what a person can do, but they also often come with cruel stigma, which Christina refers to as “illness shaming.”

 Invisible disabilities are conditions that include cognitive difficulties, mental health disorders, learning differences, physical pain, fatigue, or other physical conditions that are not apparent to the onlooker but significantly impact one’s daily activities.

 In this presentation, Christina rips the shroud around invisible disabilities wide open through education and story.
 She mixes her sharp humor with bold facts in revealing her own struggles and successes and shares touching anecdotes about her friends with lupus, fibromyalgia, depression and a special set of superpowers.
-Her presentation is an engrossing and eye-opening experience that inspires sensitivity, companionship, and a huge jolt of hope for anyone impacted by an unseen disability.
+Her interactive presentation is an engrossing, eye-opening and fun experience that inspires sensitivity, companionship, and a huge jolt of hope for anyone impacted by an unseen disability.

 - Define invisible disabilities and cite examples

 - Identify the 3 common stigmas affecting people with invisible disabilities